 To learn more about virtual personal networks, see our article explaining what a VPN is and why one is necessary.

-We always recommend IPVanish VPN due to its zero log policy, ultra-fast download speeds, and superior encryption to safeguard your privacy.
+We always recommend Surfshark VPN due to its zero log policy, ultra-fast download speeds, and superior encryption to safeguard your privacy.
 They offer VPN apps specifically designed for Firestick, Fire TV and Android TV Boxes.
-Allowing use on up to 10 devices simultaneously and providing apps for Android, Mac, Windows, Linux, iOS, Chromebook contributes to IPVanish VPN being our editors’ choice.
-If you install the IPVanish VPN app on your router, you can have every device in your home or office protected even if there are 255 of them connected at one time.
-The IPVanish VPN 7-day money-back guarantee also makes them easy to try without risking any money.
+Allowing use on up to unlimited devices simultaneously and providing apps for Android, Mac, Windows, Linux, iOS, Chromebook contributes to Surfshark VPN being our editors’ choice.
+If you install the Surfshark VPN app on your router, you can have every device in your home or office protected even if there are 255 of them connected at one time.
+The Surfshark VPN 30-day money-back guarantee also makes them easy to try without risking any money.